Emulsification

 Why emulsions break and how to fix them

 The universal rescue: place a fresh egg yolk (or a tablespoon of water for non-egg sauces) in a clean bowl and very slowly whisk the broken sauce into it.
-This re-establishes the emulsion.
+This re-establishes the emulsion from scratch.

 Tips for stable emulsions